Urinary catheterization

-In urinary catheterization, a latex, polyurethane, or silicone tube known as a urinary catheter is inserted into the bladder through the urethra to allow urine to drain from the bladder for collection.
+Urinary catheterization is the insertion of a latex, polyurethane, or silicone tube known as a urinary catheter into the bladder through the urethra to allow urine to drain from the bladder for collection.
 It may also be used to inject liquids used for treatment or diagnosis of bladder conditions.
 A clinician, often a nurse, usually performs the procedure, but self-catheterization is also possible.
 A catheter may be in place for long periods of time (indwelling catheter) or removed after each use (intermittent catheterization).

 Catheter types

 Catheters come in several basic designs: